Different Levels of Riding Ability and Goal Setting

 You will be emailing me your, (1) riding ability and personal info, then you will be deciding your

-(2 ) Smart Goal and printing it out to bring to your lesson.
+(2 ) Smart Goal, Please print it out and fill it in to bring to your lesson.

 This information will enable me to be as productive as possible with your lesson session.

 Please read below and pick the category that best describes your level of riding.
 You may have experience in a couple of these categories tell me the two and explain why.
 Also, let me know your confidence level and any accidents you may have had.
 Include any awards, clinics or other items that you have done with your horse or off your horse. ( ie. FFA, 4H Pony Club, Volunteer at shows etc.) For Dressage riders, please include the last level you have competed in and your score average, and rider scores on the back of your test.
 Include any remarks you have gotten.
 You may bring a few copies of your tests with you.

 At the end, please add a GOAL section.
 What would you like to accomplish?

 Goal Setter: SMART GOALS Click HERE for Smart Goal organizer.

 Total Beginner – Total beginners have little experience (if any) at all with horses in general.
 They may have been on a "trail ride" at a rental stable once or twice but they do not know general horse handling or the basic commands to make the horse move forward, turn, trot, stop and back unassisted.
 They cannot saddle or bridle a horse themselves and are not comfortable handling a horse from the ground.